 But don’t be afraid – your art remains yours.
 The license is simply iStockphoto (and you) giving the consumer legal permission to use the work for a small fee.
 You will always remain the owner.

 I’ve been a member for a few years now.
-Although I don’t make an incredible amount of money, I have made a small passive income from my small assortment of recordings.
+All it took to get started was buying some inexpensive recording equipment and a decent starter guitar (click here to check out a few good ones to try).
+Although I don’t make an incredible amount of money using iStockphoto, I have made a small passive income from my small assortment of recordings.
 It doesn’t take long to notice that other members of the site are really using it to the full extent with enormous portfolios and hundreds of downloads logged into their history – meaning they are likely seeing a pretty decent return!
 If I was really ambitious, I could probably really rev up my musical selection and generate even more passive income from my craft.

 Check It Out – Listen to Me Play the Guitar!